nikolaospapachristou/OnlineFiguresCancerSymptomsNetworks/README.md

-## Appendix C
+## Online Figures

-This is the Appendix C of the application of Bayesian Networks (BNs) on cancer symptoms.
+This is the online Appendix of the application of Bayesian Networks (BNs) on cancer symptoms.
 If you are viewing this from github you can find its html form in the following link.
 * [https://nikolaospapachristou.github.io/Paper-Cancer-Symptoms-Networks/](https://nikolaospapachristou.github.io/Paper-Cancer-Symptoms-Networks/)

 The following **list of interactive Bayesian Networks**, ran on the same set of cancer symptom data.
 The **complete dataset** consisted of 38 different symptoms collected from 1328 cancer patients.
 Inside this dataset, there were 295 male and 1033 female cancer patients.
 There were, also, 958 cancer patients below the age of 65 and 370 cancer patients above the age of 65.